+Problem was, I was kind of flying blind when it came to getting the toe caps to fit on the boots correctly.
 After a few unsuccessful test prints, I decided to try something different.
-I used my Kinect to do a quick 3d scan of the boot for reference, then started reshaping it and tapering it to fit the boot a lot better.
+I used my Kinect to do a quick 3d scan of the boot for reference, then started reshaping it and tapering it to contour to the boot a lot better.

 I know the piston would never actually be shaped like this, but my justification is just that he probably would have hammered it out a bit wider to fit his foot, and frankly wearing a cylinder on the end of your toe isn’t very comfortable otherwise.
 I’ve spaced it such that the bike chain will hopefully sit right beneath the cylinder cap.
 I also added a couple posts to the front of the cylinder so the chain has something to shape it better, as the toe on my boot is rather pointed and I need the bike chain to have the profile of a wider toe.